 To identify common data access and transfer tools and protocols that can be provided by all three e-infrastructures, and that are useful for the collaborating user communities.

-To identify technology, operations and/or organisational gaps and suggest measures for improvements when use cases cannot be realized across the three e-infrastructures.
+To identify technology, operational and/or organisational gaps and suggest improvements if use cases cannot be realized across the three e-infrastructures.

 Disciplines, Virtual Organizations and Users

 This section provides information about the evolution of the user community (users registered in VOs) in some of the main scientific disciplines currently identified by EGI at the infrastructure level, namely: Computer Science and Mathematics, Multidisciplinary VOs, Astronomy Astrophysics and Astro-Particle Physics, Life Sciences, Computations Chemistry, Earth Sciences, Fusion, High-Energy Physics, Infrastructure, and Others.
-A new science classification was proposed in PY3 and discussed with user communities, which will adopted in PY4.
+A new science classification was proposed in PY3 and discussed with user communities, which will be adopted in PY4.

 The overall number of international and national VOs registered in the Operations Portal at the end of March 2013 amounts to 212 (-6.2% from March 2012), including 22067 registered users (+5.36% increase from March 2012).
 The decrease in the number of VOs is due to a decommissioning campaign that started in 2013 targeted at inactive VOs.